Hasenpfote/perfbench/README.rst

 Feature
 -------

+-  It is possible to select measurement modes.
 -  It is possible to switch between layout sizes dynamically.
 -  It is possible to switch between axes scales dynamically.
 -  It is possible to switch between subplots dynamically.